anubhavv2/ats_analytics/README.md

 | `candidates` | 800 | Applicant pool with source channels, CTC, and notice periods |
 | `application_stages` | 2,320 | Every interview stage outcome for every candidate |
 | `offers` | 53 | Offer details including CTC, status, decline reasons, joining dates |

-**Intentional patterns embedded in the data** (for analytical discovery):
-- Referral and Employee Database candidates have ~15–20% higher clear rates than Job Board/Agency candidates
-- Job Board and Agency/Vendor channels show elevated ghosting rates
-- Engineering requisitions miss fill targets more often than other departments
-- One specific recruiter (REC007) has consistently slower stage-to-stage turnaround
-- ~10% of offers exceed the requisition's approved budget
-- ~8% of accepted offers result in "ghost joiners" (accepted but never showed up)

 ---